sanskrit-lexicon/hwnorm1/README.md

 Inflected form
 This would include the usage of "H" and "M" at the end to denote masculine and neuter also.

-Dictionaries - AP,AP90,SKD,VCP
+> Dictionaries: AP,AP90,SKD,VCP

 ## Option 4.2
 Uninflected form

-Dictionaries - Rest all dictioanries.
+> Dictionaries: Rest all dictioanries.

 ## Standard convention
 Uninflected form